Hopefully we can answer your question here!

 How do I remove a “hold” from my account?

-A “hold” is removed by the office that issued the hold (e.g., Health Center, CAST, and Financial Aid).
+A “hold” is removed by the office that issued the hold (e.g., Health Center, Financial Aid).

 Do I need to apply for graduation?

-Yes, please visit the registrar’s office to learn more the graduation application process (http://www.montclair.edu/registrar/graduation/).
+Yes, please visit Red Hawk Central to learn more about the graduation application process.

-MSU offers several minors and students are encouraged to consider adding a minor, as it’s a nice way to pursue an area of interest and further distinguish yourself from other students.
-You can search for minors on the MSU website and then go to the Department that offers the minor to complete the appropriate paperwork.
+MSU offers several minors and students are encouraged to consider a minor, as it is a nice way to pursue an area of interest and further distinguish yourself from other students.
+You can search for minors on the MSU website and then declare the minor through NEST.

 How do I take the foreign language placement test?

-To learn more about the foreign language placement test, please visit http://flp.montclair.edu/
+To learn more about the foreign language policy, please visit here.

-The grade grievance procedure can be found here: http://www.montclair.edu/policies/student/grade-grievance-procedure/
+The grade grievance procedure can be found here.

 How do I secure teaching certification?

-All inquiries about the teaching certification programs at MSU can be directed to the Teacher Education Program (http://www.montclair.edu/cehs/academics/centers-and-institutes/cop/teacher/).
+All inquiries about the teaching certification programs at MSU can be directed to the Teacher Education Program.
+To explore the teacher educations programs offered, please see go to this page.

 What is a CV?

 CV stands for Curriculum vitae and is basically a summary of your academic and professional credential and activities.
-The American Psychological Association has some helpful tips on developing your CV at http://www.apa.org/gradpsych/2015/01/curriculum-vitae.aspx.
+The American Psychological Association has some helpful tips on developing your CV.

 Where can I find internships in psychology?
 What is the Co-Op program?